The Third Party Litigation Funding Law Review: Netherlands

 - Counterclaims and costs orders – the costs of defence against possible counterclaims and liability for costs orders may or may not be covered by the funding agreement.
 The Netherlands has a loser-pays rule.
 However, outside litigation regarding the infringement of intellectual property rights, where the costs order is based on actual litigation expenses, costs orders are based on fixed tariffs that are usually less than 10 per cent of the actual costs of litigation.

-305a Organisations are an exception to this general rule.
-The WAMCA stipulates that, to qualify as a 305a Organisation, the entity must, among other things, have sufficient financial means to bring the claim and in its organisation the interests of the claimants must be sufficiently safeguarded.
-We mentioned above that, according to the Dutch legislature, these requirements imply that the court may review the funding structure if it is concerned that the 305a Organisation does not have sufficient financial means to prosecute the claim or if the court is concerned that the funder is in a position to adversely affect the interests of the claimants.
-This has triggered a debate among practitioners as to whether this also implies that the defendant should be allowed to review the funding agreement or the financial means of the 305a Organisation.
-Defendants' attorneys in class actions argue that they should be allowed full insight into the finances and funding arrangements of the 305a Organisation, as it provides them with a potential angle to argue the inadmissibility of the claim.
+Representative organisations are an exception to this general rule.
+The WAMCA stipulates that, to qualify as a representative organisation, the entity must, among other things, have sufficient financial means to bring the claim and in its organisation the interests of the claimants must be sufficiently safeguarded.
+We mentioned above that, according to the Dutch legislature, these requirements imply that the court may review the funding structure if it is concerned that the representative organisation does not have sufficient financial means to prosecute the claim or if the court is concerned that the funder is in a position to adversely affect the interests of the claimants.
+This has triggered a debate among practitioners as to whether this also implies that the defendant should be allowed to review the funding agreement or the financial means of the representative organisation.
+Defendants' attorneys in class actions argue that they should be allowed full insight into the finances and funding arrangements of the representative organisation, as it provides them with a potential angle to argue the inadmissibility of the claim.
 Neither the WAMCA nor the legislature's explanatory memorandum provides any guidance as to the chances of success of this argument so it will be up to the court to resolve this debate.
-We have already seen, in the context of the class action settlement proceedings in the Fortis/Ageas case, a court demonstrate that it is not shy about using its power to review the agreed distribution scheme, which, at least in part, will also reflect the funding structure.
+We have already seen, in the context of the class action settlement proceedings in the Fortis/Ageas case, that the court is not shy about using its power to review the agreed distribution scheme, which, at least in part, will also reflect the funding structure.

 Conclusions and outlook

 Litigation finance is on the rise in the Netherlands.
 Consumers and SMEs lacking the means to litigate claims against bigger opponents are finding their way to an ever increasing number of providers of third party litigation funding.
-Securities and complex financial products, such as investment insurance products and interest swaps, have been the focal point of a number of major class actions that were in part funded by third parties in the past.
+Securities and complex financial products, such as investment insurance products and interest swaps, have been the focal point of major class actions that were in part funded by third parties in the past.
 Another type of class action typically funded by third parties and for which the Netherlands has proven to be a popular jurisdiction is follow-on damages claims in anti-cartel cases.
-With the introduction of the WAMCA, we may expect the scope of class actions brought in the Netherlands to widen.
-Among other things, this year saw two international 'Dieselgate' claims brought in the Netherlands, against Volkswagen and Chrysler.
+With the introduction of the WAMCA, the number of class actions brought in the Netherlands notably increased and widened in scope to include, among other things, privacy infringement claims and large consumer protection claims.

 The providers of third party funding in the Netherlands are generally professional parties with a solid background in law practice and so far have caused little legal or public turmoil.

-The WAMCA extended the scope of action of 305a Organisations to claims for actual damage compensation and simultaneously raised the bar for admissibility as a 305a Organisation.
-The WAMCA and the increase in claims brought by 305a Organisations have triggered a debate about the way that these organisations are funded.
-Although it is generally recognised that third party litigation funding can play a positive role in bringing well-founded class actions to fruition, restrictions have been imposed on the degree of control a third party funder can exercise in these types of cases and the fee it charges for its services can be subject to scrutiny by the courts.
-In the coming years it will become apparent whether these developments will affect the viability of 305a Organisations.
+The WAMCA extended the scope of action of representative organisations to claims for actual damage compensation and simultaneously raised the bar for admissibility as a representative organisation.
+The WAMCA and the increase in claims brought by representative organisation have triggered a debate about the way that these organisations are funded.
+Although it is generally recognised that third party litigation funding can play a positive role in bringing well-founded class actions to fruition, restrictions have been imposed on the degree of control a third party funder can exercise in these types of cases, and the fee it charges for its services can be subject to scrutiny by the courts.
+This has not kept representative organisations and third party funders from taking large bets on the Netherlands as a jurisdiction for the litigation and settlement of high-stake class actions.

 1 Rein Philips is managing director and co-founder of Redbreast Associates NV.